ecashin/flippitydigits/README.md

-# Flippity Digits
+# Flippity (formerly "Flippitydigits")

-A very simple game for learning to distinguish numbers that are forward from those that are backward.
+A very simple game for learning to distinguish numbers and letters that are forward from those that are backward.
 I made this game for a child.
 She thought it was fun, and she improved quickly.

 ## Two Implementations